 BY PEGI EYERS

 To understand our own colonial history and transform our relationships with First Nations, we need to face the inconvenient truth of our paradoxical past and shake off the complacency that comes with white privilege and power.
 As John Milloy says, “there are actually two Canada’s - aboriginal and non-aboriginal Canada.”
-Our struggle, as the descendants of the original Settler Society, is to shift from unconsciousness, racism, denial and guilt about our colonial legacy to the righteous anger of critical thinking and Sacred Activism.
+Our struggle, as the descendants of the original Settler Society, is to shift from unconsciousness, racism, denial and guilt about our colonial legacy to the righteous anger of critical thinking and social justice action.

 As we come to an authentic recognition of our shared history with First Nations and explore the myths and misconceptions we have had about each other, we become empowered to use our new-found awareness in building solidarity, and as a catalyst for change.
-There is much that we can do to eliminate institutional racism and contribute as Allies to the anti-oppression, human rights and land claims struggles of our First Nations neighbours.
+There is much that we can do to eliminate institutional racism, and contribute as Allies to the anti-oppression, human rights and land claims struggles of our First Nations neighbours.

 - Join your local activist community.
 Protests, marches, rallies, demonstrations, disruptions, civil disobedience, and all types of creative rebellion have the potential to create social change.
-Get to know the history and current challenges of the indigenous community closest to you, and take direction from that community as to what you can do as an Ally.
+Get to know the history and current challenges of the Indigenous community closest to you, and take direction from that community as to what you can do as an Ally.

 - Select your battle(s).
 To affect political reform and social change we must have an active participation in politics.
-Work with the political process to change the archaic legislation affecting indigenous peoples, such as land claims, treaty denial, resource theft, or the gender discrimination inherent in the Indian Act.
+Work with the political process to change the archaic legislation affecting Indigenous peoples, such as land claims, treaty denial, resource theft, or the gender discrimination inherent in the Indian Act.
 Initiate petitions, call, write and pressure your MP, cabinet members or the Prime Minister; write letters to the editors of major newspapers; and lobby and form outreach groups to mobilize at the local, regional or national level.
 Make inroads in your own community to fulfill all 94 Recommendations of the Truth & Reconciliation Summary.
 Align with social protests and movements and practice an engaged civic activism – speak up and act!
 Don’t be complicit with the status quo by your silence or inactivity.
 Forms of social media offer spontaneity in actions and patterns of political activism.

 - When a First Nations person in your community asks for assistance in person, through an organization or on social media, respond!
 Debating the issues, agreeing “in theory,” or indulging in some kind of casual exchange with those who have experienced oppression all their lives highlights your privilege, and is demeaning to the First Nations person.
 When dialogue is happening, the last thing you want to do is assume that “everyone is on the same page.”
 Learn humility, listen, and be willing to get “hands-on” with the real needs of the First Nations person or group.

 - Offer your skills as a volunteer for any number of pressing issues, projects, organizations or grassroots movements.
-Assist non-native or native-led wellness, social justice, or environmental NPO/NGO organizations that benefit indigenous communities with your time, resources and/or money.
+Assist non-native or native-led wellness, social justice, or environmental NPO/NGO organizations that benefit Indigenous communities with your time, resources and/or money.

 - Do practical things in your community to assist marginalized First Nations who are homeless and require care and protection.
 For the needs of the shelter, contribute funds, volunteer, raise money for food and other necessities of life, donate clothing, recruit local businesses for sponsorship, stand up for the civil rights of the homeless, and help create ways and means for their empowerment and new direction in life.